30+ Easy Easter Side Dishes

 Best Ever Mediterranean Rice Recipe

-This rice dish is flavorful and easy to scale for a crowd.
-It adds variety to an Easter table without taking attention away from the main dish.
-The Mediterranean flavors keep it light and balanced.
-It pairs well with vegetables and ham.
+This rice dish is flavorful, easy to scale, and adds variety to an Easter spread without pulling attention away from everything else.
+The Mediterranean flavors keep it light and balanced, and it pairs well with roasted vegetables.

 Za’atar Rice with Roasted Veggies